Meet Our Horses

 CASPIAN

-Caspian is a mustang, born wild in Arizona, from the “Cerbat herd” which can be traced back to the Colonial Spanish horses.
-He is as beautiful as he is smart.
-His unique coloring is called a silver bay.
-He is the herd alpha and quite the ladies man.
-He usually has his harem of mares surrounding him, and isn’t afraid to assert his dominance if any of the geldings “forget their place”.
-Caspian absolutely loves playing in the water, whether it’s a water trough or a puddle.
-He is playing in it.
-He is very confident out on the trail and likes to be in the front.
-He has a lot of go and is quite forward, thus not suitable for beginners.
-He is great guide horse and will be primarily ridden by our wranglers.
+Caspian is a stunning “silver bay”mustang, born wild in Arizona.
+From the “Cerbat herd” his herd’s lineage can be traced back to the Colonial Spanish horses.
+He is very alpha and quite the ladies man.
+He usually has his harem of mares surrounding him and isn’t afraid to assert his dominance if any of the geldings “forget their place”.
+Caspian absolutely loves playing in the water, whether it’s a water trough or a puddle… He is playing in it.
+His dominance is not reserved only toward horses, and requires an experienced, firm hand out on the trails.
+He is an independent thinker, not overly fond of affection, has a very level head and abundant willingness to climb any mountain you put in front of him.

 MR. BO JANGLES